ohmyzsh/ohmyzsh/plugins/vscodium/README.md

 ```

 ## Requirements
-Besides having ZSH and this plugin, you must install VSCodium for your OS following the guide from vscodium's site:
+Besides having Zsh and this plugin, you must install VSCodium for your OS following the guide from vscodium's site:
 [Install section](https://vscodium.com/#install)

 ## Aliases that will be set